fj/dzb-ordertopia-api-docs/README.markdown

 ### <a name="slot"></a>Slots

-__Slots__ represent decisions that can be made about a product, like what kind of toppings to get on a sundae.
+__Slots__ represent decisions that can be made about a [product][product], like what kind of toppings to get on a sundae.
+A slot is filled with other products (which themselves can also have slots!).
+Which products may go in a slot depend on the [categories][category] specified by that slot.
+The number of products matching that specification that may go into a slot is determined by the slot's minimum and maximum size.

 ### <a name="store"></a>Stores